robertarles/saucers/README.md

 ![Example of output piped into "jq"](docs/images/saucers-jq-example-output.png)

 Example use of the `-o` formatting of output.
-You can omit the parentheses around the final params below IF there are no spaces in the params.
+You can omit the quotes around the final params below IF there are no spaces in the params.

 `saucers uploads -o "name,size"`